 Max Webster - unique, quirky, excellent musicianship, and ultimately accessible.
 And many of us don't realize how big they were.
 They played the big arenas, and all of their records went at least gold.
 Countless Canadians between the ages of 50 and 70 will tell you they saw Max play at their high school, a bar in the early days, a theatre like Massey Hall, or headlining a place like Maple Leaf Gardens at their peak.

 This website aims to chronicle all of those dates.
 The story goes that Max Webster played every bar in Toronto and nearly every high school in Ontario in the mid 70s before breaking into the theatres and arenas.
-They soon shared the bill with many of the top acts of the day (Rush, Rainbow, Genesis, Blondie, etc.), making it possible to research the dates via those avenues.
+They soon shared the bill with many of the top acts of the day (Rush, Rainbow, Genesis, Blondie, etc.), making it possible to research plenty of the dates via those avenues.
 What we have here is the most complete picture of their touring schedule ever assembled, along with anecdotes, ticket stubs, pictures, newspaper clippings, or anything else of value.
-It would literally be impossible to tally up all of the shows (especially from the 1973-76 era), so this website will focus mostly on the theatre and arena shows, and whichever of the smaller shows are known.

 Much of what's on this website is material I've collected throughout about a decade of internet travels and meeting/speaking with people who saw the band.
 I've credited contributors wherever possible, but of course there are (and probably forever will be) gaps to fill.
 So please get in touch if I'm using something of yours and you would like to be credited.